Limitations for adaptive quantum state tomography in the presence of detector noise: Numerical transient behavior

 \section{Numerical transient behavior}

 While the result presented in Sec.~\ref{sec:Result_loss_of_optimal_scaling} is conclusive for both two-step and multi-step adaptive methods, we continue to explore the transient behavior of the multi-step method here.
 For these simulations, we use Bayesian mean estimation.
 Implementation details are given in Appendix~\ref{app:Implementation_BME}.
+For adaptive measurement optimization we use the multi-step information gain maximization described in Sec.~\ref{sec:multi_step_stratergies}.
+Specifically, we use the reformulated objective function in Eq.~\eqref{eq:Shannon_optimized_measurement}.